Text and photo by Mary L. Peachin

 He timed the incoming waves with his engine speed until a rogue wave crashed into the panga.
 The engine stalled.
 Trying as hard as he could he couldn’t get the motor started.

-Where tarpon are fished, sharks feast, and it’s a feeding frenzy with the angler pulling in only the head of a shark-devoured tarpon.
-Bill, the lodge owner, cautioned us time and again, do not get in the water for any reason.
+Where tarpon are fished, sharks feast, and it’s a feeding frenzy with the angler frequently pulling in only the head of a shark-devoured tarpon.
+Bill, the lodge owner, cautioned us time and again, “do not get in the water for any reason.”
 That included if a tarpon jumped in your boat from a nearby angler’s rod.
 It actually happened to me.
-With lightning speed, I jumped on the seat to prevent being injured by the thrashing tarpon.
+With lightning speed, I jumped on the seat to prevent being injured by its thrashing.

 As we sat disabled in the incoming waves, the boat began to fill with water.
 We were at the mercy of the sea.
 I remember the old saying “always stay with the boat.”

-Out of nowhere, a boat appeared with two guides to rescue us.
+Out of nowhere, two guided boats appeared to rescue us.
 They had witnessed our predicament, dropped their anglers at the beach, and hurried to rescue us.
 I lost everything, although Juan still held my rod.

 The two anglers on the beach had no idea what had happened.
 I apologized to them.
 Then I asked the guides to get another boat so we could return to our fishing.